mozilla-services/heka/docs/source/config/index.rst

     larger than the `max_delay`.
 Defaults to 250ms.
 - max_retries (int):
-    Maximum amount of times to attempt restarting the plugin before giving up and shutting down hekad.
+    Maximum amount of times to attempt restarting the plugin before giving up and exiting the plugin.
 Use 0 for no retry attempt, and -1 to continue trying forever (note that this will cause hekad to halt possibly forever if the plugin cannot be restarted).
 Defaults to -1.